dwf/rescued-scipy-wiki/EuroSciPy2008.rst

 Registration
 ------------

-Registration is [`http://www.python-academy.com/euroscipy/index.html`_ open].
+Registration is `open <http://www.python-academy.com/euroscipy/index.html>`_.
 The registration fee will be 100.00€ for early registrants and will increase to 150.00€ for late registration.
 Registration will include breakfast, snacks and lunch for Saturday and Sunday.

 Presentations, Slides and Papers
 --------------------------------